Infinite reduced words and the Tits boundary of a Coxeter group: Special cases

 \subsection{Isolated flats}

 In this section we use results of Caprace \cite{caprace_isolated} to discuss some $W$ for which $X$ is a space with isolated flats, in the sense studied by Hruska--Kleiner in \cite{hruska-kleiner}.
-In this section, a \emph{flat} in $X$ is defined to be a subset which is isometric to Euclidean space of dimension $\geq 2$.
+A \emph{flat} in $X$ is defined to be a subset which is isometric to Euclidean space of dimension $\geq 2$.

 Given $T \subset S$ and a chamber $wK$ of $X$, the \emph{residue of type $T$} containing $wK$ is the subcomplex of $X$ consisting of all chambers $w'K$ such that $w^{-1}w' \in W_T$.
 We denote by $R_T$ the residue of type $T$ containing the base chamber $K$.
 The stabiliser in $W$ of the residue $R_T$ is $W_T$, and for any $w \in W$ the stabiliser of $wR_T$ is $W_T^w = wW_Tw^{-1}$.
 Therefore every parabolic subgroup of $W$ stabilises some collection of residues.